informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

       - `raw` for space-seperated values.
   - `comment`: The tooltip to be used in place of the default heuristics for the column.
 Set this to `false` if you don't want any tooltip.
   - `comment_display`: The display mode for the tooltip.
 Set to `inline` to show it as text or `tooltip` to show as a hover tooltip.
+    - Currently the contextualized `comment_display` is only supported for tables in detailed context when they are part of foreign key relationship.
   - `entity`: If the _sourceentry_ can be treated as entity (the source column is key of the table), setting this attribute to `false` will force the scalar mode.
   - `self_link`: If the defined source is one of the unique not-null keys of the table, setting this attribute to `true` will switch the display mode to self-link.
   - `aggregate`: The aggregate function that should be used for getting an aggregated result.
 The available aggregate functions are `min`, `max`, `cnt`, `cnt_d`, `array`, and `array_d`.